eslavov11/Website-Softuni/README.md

 # Website-Softuni
-Teamwork Project Assignment for the Web Fundamentals (HTML &amp; CSS) Course at SoftUni
+Teamwork Project Assignment for the Web Fundamentals (HTML &amp; CSS) Course at SoftUni, Jan 2016

 Link to the website: http://teamlytton.cloudvps.bg/